jupyterhub/team-compass/docs/binder_governance.rst

    After a while of doing so the team will ask if you want to become a red member and, if you agree, recognise you as such at a monthly team meeting.
+-  Green member.
+Your life situation has changed so that you prefer to (temporarily) not take on the rights and responsibilities of being an active member.
+You can return to active membership by resuming your community activities.
+Your return will be announced at the next monthly team meeting.

 There are no other specific roles, but we may revisit this in the future.